UBC-MOAD/Reshapr/docs/index.rst

 Reshapr Documentation
 *********************

-This is the documentation for the :kbd:`Reshapr` Python package.
+This is the documentation for the :py:obj:`Reshapr` Python package.

 .. toctree::
    :caption: Contents: